A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Causal Inference from High-dimensional Data

 where, $a_i$ is the indicator of treatment status, $\hat{w}_j = (|\hat{\beta}(OLS)_j|)^{-\gamma}$ with $\gamma > 1$.
 Here, we multiply the inverse of the coefficients of the outcome model with $l_1$ penalty.
-It apply smaller penalties to variables that are highly associated with the outcome.
-Therefore, this model is more likely to includes variables that are confounders and outcome predictors.
+It applies smaller penalties to variables that are highly associated with the outcome.
+Therefore, this model is more likely to include variables that are confounders and outcome predictors.
+It is important to note that in OAENet, we do not need to make any additional assumptions than the assumptions in Adaptive Elastic Net.
+In addition, in step 1, we presented the outcome model considering the continuous outcome, however, we can use a generalized linear model with appropriate link function, without loss of generality, to accommodate any types of outcomes.